-\end{theorem} \begin{proof} From the Theorem \ref{thm4.2} we have a global weak solution $(\bar{\u},\varphi)$ for the homogeneous system \eqref{7}.
-The theorem \ref{elliptic lifting} proves the existence of $\u_e$.
-Hence in the sense of Definition \ref{weak sol def} we can prove the existnce of a weak solution $ \u, \varphi$ for the system \eqref{equ P}. \end{proof} \begin{proof}\textbf{[Proof of Theorem \ref{thm4.2}:]} We will prove the existence by a Semi-Galerkin approximation.
+\end{theorem} \begin{proof} From the Theorem \ref{thm4.2}, we have a global weak solution $(\overline{\u},\varphi)$ for the homogeneous system \eqref{7}.
+The Theorem \ref{elliptic lifting} proves the existence of $\u_e$.
+Hence, in the sense of Definition \ref{weak sol def}, we can prove the existence of a weak solution $ \u, \varphi$ for the system \eqref{equ P}. \end{proof} \begin{proof}\textbf{[Proof of Theorem \ref{thm4.2}:]} We will prove the existence by a Semi-Galerkin approximation.
 We use the Faedo-Galerkin approximation only for the concentration equation.
-Hence we consider $\{\psi_k\}_{k \geq 1}$ which are eigenfunctions of Neumann operator $B_N = -\Delta + I$ in $\mathrm{H}^1$.
-Let $\Psi_n = \langle \psi_1,...,\psi_n \rangle$ be n-dimensional subspace, $ \overline{P}_n = P_{\Psi_n}$ be orthogonal projector of $\Psi_n$ in $\mathrm{L}^2$.
+Hence we consider $\{\psi_k\}_{k \geq 1}$, which are eigenfunctions of Neumann operator $B_1 = -\Delta + I$ in $\mathrm{H}^1$.
+Let $\Psi_n = \langle \psi_1,...,\psi_n \rangle$ be $n$-dimensional subspace, $ \overline{P}_n = P_{\Psi_n}$ be orthogonal projector of $\Psi_n$ in $\mathrm{L}^2$.
 We complete the proof in several steps.
-The overall idea of the proof is explained below and in the following steps 1-4, we show the calculations for relevant estimates to conclude the theorem.

 First we will find an approximate solution $\overline{\u}^n \in \mathrm{L}^\infty(0, T; \G_{\text{div}}) \cap \mathrm{L}^2(0, T; \V_{\text{div}})$ and $\varphi^n \in \mathrm{H}^1(0, T; \Psi_n)$ that satisfies the following weak formulation: